 A simple £1 injection can significantly reduce the risk of cerebral palsy (CP) in pre-term babies, but before ICHP launched the PReCePT programme in north west London only 60% of eligible mothers were receiving the intervention.

 Just over a year after launch this figure is being sustained at over 90%.
-90 expectant mothers identified to be at risk were treated with magnesium sulphate resulting in at least two cases of CP prevented, and an estimated £1.6M saved across the NHS and unquantifiable costs to the individual and their family.
+90 expectant mothers identified to be at risk were treated with magnesium sulphate resulting in at least three cases of CP prevented, and an estimated £2.4M saved across the NHS and unquantifiable costs to the individual and their family.

 PReCePT is a national programme, launched in north west London by ICHP in October 2018, working in collaboration with six hospital sites across north west London; Chelsea and Westminster, West Middlesex, Northwick Park, Hillingdon, St Mary’s and Queen Charlotte and Chelsea.